nneveu/imageProcessing/README.md

 chapter 1
 author John
-this is a sentence ion chapter 1
+this is a sentence in chapter 1

 chatper 2